Art of the Ozarks

 Yakov Smirnoff may be a world-famous comedian, but few people know he is also a talented artist.
 And while Yakov no longer commits his full time to Branson shows, his artwork is still on display at the theater bearing his name.
-An art teacher in the Soviet Union before he moved to the United States and began his comedic rise to fame, Yakov has created a variety of paintings available for sale at his theater, as well as a famous painting inspired by the events of Sept.
-11, 2001: an American flag design in the shape of a heart, hovering abovfe New York City and the Statue of Liberty – displayed at Ground Zero in New York City for 18 months.
+An art teacher in the Soviet Union before he moved to the United States to begin his comedic rise to fame, Yakov has created a variety of paintings available for sale at his theater, including a famous painting inspired by the events of Sept.
+11, 2001 – an American flag design in the shape of a heart, hovering above New York City and the Statue of Liberty – displayed at Ground Zero in New York City for 18 months.

 Rose O'Neill's Bonniebrook Gallery, Museum and Homestead